psmass/DDS-Data-model-Example/CmdRspExample/README.md

 	            Requesting Device            	 |		Responding Controller
-	 Foo Command Issued (Key'd req(my)DevID) ------> |
+      Foo Command Issued (Key'd (my)deviceDevID) ------> |
 							 |
-			                  <------------- | Foo Response(cmdReq Key'd reqDevID, Result / Status)
+			                  <------------- | Foo Response(cmdReq reqDevID, Result / Status)
 	(content filter on target(my)DevId)		 |

 Here the Command key'd reqDeviceID allows many requests from different devices to be handled as separate instances by the controller.
-Again, the Requesting device may set a content filter on it's deviceID to filter out responses exclusively to it's requests.
+The controller copies the device from the request to the response.
+The Requesting device may set a content filter on it's deviceID to filter out only instances directed exclusively to it's requests.

 A variant of this used with Tactical Micro-grid, is that a response to a device or controller is generic and only provides feedback as to the commands acceptance or failure.
 The requestee (Controller or Device) then issues a status update on state change that is subscribed to by the requestor.
 Note: Since on-state-change is aperodic, if liveliness is used care should be taken by the application to periodically 'assert liveliness' manually to maintain good writer state while not sending actual data (refer to Asserting liveliness)